Museo de la Secretaría de Hacienda y Crédito Público

 The Museo de la Secretaría de Hacienda y Crédito Público is an art museum located in the historic center of Mexico City.
 It is housed in what was the Palacio del Arzobispado (Palace of the Archbishopric), built in 1530 under Friar Juan de Zumárraga on the base of the destroyed pyramid dedicated to the Aztec god Tezcatlipoca.
 It remained the archbishphoric until 1867 when the Finance Ministry Accountancy Department was established there.
 The modern museum houses an exhibit dedicated to this god as well as a large art collection.

+The building is the site of the "miracle of the roses" of Our Lady of Guadalupe.

 History

 The building was the colonial archbishop's palace and contains two stone-columned courtyards.
 In 1530, Friar Juan de Zumárraga became the first archbishop of New Spain, which at that time included most of the Americas and the Philippines.
 He decided to place the see in two houses near where the cathedral would later be built.
 After initial adaptation, two structures were added: one to cast bells and the other served as a prison.
 The structure continued to be modified until 1771 when it attained the appearance still seen today.
 The complex is topped by a cornice on with inverted arches are combined with merlons.
 Two estipite columns flank the bay of the portal, through which the highest ecclesiastical authorities of colonial times once passed.
 Remnants of the pyramid of Tezcatlipoca can be seen on the ground floor.
 This is because of a restoration project concluded in 1997.
 Along with restoring the colonial building, two excavations were carried out to expose details of the pre-Hispanic structures.

 Imprisoned here was one of the first conspirators for Mexican Independence, Francisco Primo de Verdad y Ramos, who died here in 1808.

 Interior patio of the SHCP Museum.